 In the first-year Classical Chinese Language Tutorial, particular emphasis is devoted to learning the basic elements of Classical Chinese, accompanied by close reading, translation, and discussion of selected passages from the Buddhist and Chinese classics.
 Under the guidance of the instructor, students will read the texts line by line and translate them from Chinese into English with the help of dictionaries, reference works, and inclass discussion.

-Year Two and Three Classical Chinese (LIBA 251, 252 & 351)
+Year Two and optional Year Three Classical Chinese (LIBA 251, 252 & 351)

-During the second and third year of the Classical Chinese Language Tutorial, students will have acquired a sufficient grasp of Classical Chinese to begin reading and translating more extended passages from major Buddhist and Chinese
+During the second and optional third year of the Classical Chinese Language Tutorial, students

 LANGUAGE SAMPLE READING LIST